onap/archived-vvp-test-engine/onap-client/README.md

 ## About

-ONAP Client is an api-client for interacting with various ONAP applications.
+ONAP Client is an api-client written in python for interacting with various ONAP applications.

 There are three interfaces for using the client.
 - cli